apache/echarts-doc/en/api/echarts.md

 **Parameters**
 + `dom`

-    Instance container, usually is a `div` element with height and width defined.
+    Instance container, usually is a DIV element with height and width defined.
+It's only optional when `opts.ssr` is enabled for server-side rendering.

-    **Attention: **If `div` is hidden, ECharts initialization tends to fail due to the lack of width and height information.
-In this case, you can explicitly specify `style.width` and `style.height` of `div`, or manually call [echartsInstance.resize](~echartsInstance.resize) after showing `div`.

-    ECharts 3 supports using `canvas` element as container directly, thus the canvas can be used somewhere else as image directly after rendering the chart.
+    It can also be a `canvas` element. thus the canvas can be used somewhere else as image directly after rendering the chart.
 For example, canvas can be used as a texture in WebGL, which enables updating charts in real-time, as compared to using images generated with [echartsInstance.getDataURL](~echartsInstance.getDataURL).

 + `theme`